-Rather than someone who is doing it as a hobby or to fill time like a student, retired person or a teenager who loves dogs, especially when lots of insurance companies don’t pay out for injuries caused in the sole care of a minor, anyone under 18 should be accompanied by an adult.
+Rather than someone who is doing it as a hobby or filling time like a student, retired person or a teenager who loves dogs, especially when lots of insurance companies don’t pay out for injuries caused in the sole care of a minor, anyone under 18 should be accompanied by an adult.
 It’s a huge commitment to show up at someone’s home every single day for months and years.
-You need someone who is motivated to be reliable, caring and professional, in it for the long haul not a temporary measure.
+You need someone who is motivated to be reliable, caring and professional, in it for the long haul, not a temporary measure.

 Tip #4 Communication

-Writing a note takes a minute or two away from your dog and helps keep you up to date on your dogs health, experiences and are a great way to identify if issues are arising.
-Many dog walkers love writing little reports either leaving a little journal or dropping a text, now with social media lots use facebook or twitter to communicate updates too.
+Writing a note takes a minute or two away from your dog and helps keep you up to date on your dogs’health, experiences and are a great way to identify if issues are arising.
+Many dog walkers love writing little reports either leaving a small journal or dropping a text, now with social media lots use facebook or twitter to communicate updates too.
 If they don’t leave notes, ask them how you’ll know they’ve been there each day and if there are any incidents with people or dogs.